helgatheviking/KIA-Subtitle/readme.txt

 == Template Tags ==

+This plugin does _not_ attempt to output the subtitle.
+With an infinite number of themes, it is not possible for us to support that.
+The onus is on the user to customize their theme accordingly.
 The plugin provides two template tags that can be used to customize your theme as desired.

 = `the_subtitle( string $before = ”, string $after = ”, bool $display = true ): void|string` =